AMARI AMAI

 NOEL QUIÑONES

-Cai Sherley is a poet, educator, and rogue archivist with roots in Boston, MA.
-Cai is a two-time Pushcart Prize nominee, 2021 Winter Fellow with The Watering Hole, and 2023 Brooklyn Poets Summer Fellow.
-His work is published or forthcoming in Best New Poets 2022, Brooklyn Review, Crazyhorse, and Peach Mag among others, as well as My Loves: A Digital Anthology of Queer Love Poems from Ghost City Press.
+Cai Sherley (he/him) is a poet-educator with roots in Boston, MA.
+A two-time Pushcart Prize nominee, you can find his work in Best New Poets 2022, swamp pink, Peach Mag, and My Loves: A Digital Anthology of Queer Love Poems from Ghost City Press.
+He is passionate about writing Black trans-masculine lives past & present and has found homes at The Watering Hole, Brooklyn Poets, Tin House, and LAMBDA.
 As an educator, Cai has worked at the K-12 and college levels, including with the children of incarcerated adults and queer youth.
 He has developed and facilitated poetry workshops with schools & organizations across the East Coast and provides professional development for educators looking to use poetry in science and history curricula.
-Cai holds an MFA in creative writing from New York University and is passionate about exhuming and writing Black trans-masculine lives past & present in the United States.
-You can find him online at @crsed_poet.
+Cai holds an MFA from New York University, is a member of the Crossroads Writers Collective, and is a stepdad to two sphynxes.

 LUIS TUBENS